-There’s a lot that goes into remodeling a kitchen.
-Our goal is to make ordering your custom IKEA fronts as stress-free as possible.
-We’ve built several complimentary services into our process to make ordering custom IKEA fronts easy and seamless.
+There’s a lot that goes into your construction or remodeling project.
+Our goal is to make ordering your custom IKEA® fronts as stress-free as possible.
+We’ve built several complimentary services into our process to make ordering custom IKEA® cabinet fronts easy and seamless.

 1. Create a budget

 We want to make custom available to everyone.
 Our materials come in a wide range of prices so that you can pick a material category that best fits your budget.
-To get an idea of what an IKEA remodel will cost, please take a look at our pricing examples for small, medium, and large kitchens.
-You can even see a direct comparison between our materials and IKEA’s.
+To get an idea of what an IKEA remodel will cost, please take a look at the example pricing in each cabinetry section for Sektion, Godmorgon, and PAX.
+You can even see a direct comparison between our materials and IKEA’s®.

-We strongly recommend you don’t rush the design process – it’s free to change that 24” cabinet to a 30” cabinet in the IKEA planner, but much more expensive to make that change once everything’s already ordered.
+IKEA’s® planning tools are essential to laying out your kitchen.
+You can either lay out your space yourself, or work with an independent designer.
+(There are companies that specialize in IKEA® kitchen design.)
+We strongly recommend you don’t rush the design process – it’s free to change that 24” cabinet to a 30” cabinet in the IKEA® planner, but much more expensive to make that change once everything’s already ordered.

-Now that you have an idea of the size of your kitchen and what material category best fits your budget, you can order samples to see our materials and how they’ll behave in your space.
-We ship our samples in multiples of four.
-If you’re local to Denver, you can also make an appointment to stop by our showroom, buy samples, and see our fronts in action.
+With an idea of the size of your project and what material category best fits your budget, you can order samples to see our materials and how they’ll behave in your space.

 Cabinet fronts take a lot of wear and tear, so we encourage you to test our samples to see how they’ll behave once they’re installed.
-You’ll find that scratching an acrylic sample, for example, is a lot tougher than a thermofoil front, since they’re scratch and chemical resistant.
-Make sure you love the way your sample feels, looks, and how it holds up to normal wear and tear.
+For example, you’ll find that scratching an acrylic sample is a lot tougher than a thermofoil front, since they’re scratch and chemical resistant.
+Order those that fit your desired look and feel, then test to ensure you are happy with their performance.

 5. Finalize your order

-Once your estimate has been created, you can use our estimator tool to make any changes necessary.
-You can switch materials, modify parts, or change your edge banding preferences, all by editing your estimate.
-Our Support section also has video tutorials that can walk you through modifying your estimate.
-Double check your IKEA plan is correct, your appliances will fit where you’ve got them, and all dimensions for custom parts are exact.
+Once your estimate has been created, any changes that need to be made can go through our sales team.
+You can switch materials, modify parts, or change your edge banding preferences.
+Double check your IKEA® plan is correct, your appliances will fit where you’ve got them, and all dimensions for custom parts are exact.
 Once you’ve made your final adjustments you are ready to place your order.

-After the formal review (or, if you opt out of the formal review, as soon as you are ready to order) you can move your estimate to your cart.
 To order, you’ll need to put down a 70% deposit and sign your contract.
-Our online ordering system will calculate a rough estimate of your shipping fees based on your location.
-(If you opted in to the formal review, you’ll get a more accurate shipping estimate based on your location and weight of your order.)
-The final costs for your shipping and handling will be added or subtracted from your 30% balance, once we have readied your order for shipping.
+Once your review is complete or you are ready to move forward you will receive a more accurate shipping estimate based on your location and weight of your order The final costs for your shipping and handling will be added or subtracted from your 30% balance, once we have readied your order for shipping.

-When we start wrapping up production, we’ll contact you to collect your 30% balance (orders ship once the final payment is made).
+When we have completed production of your order, we’ll contact you to collect your balance and your confirm shipping details.
 If you’re local, we’ll coordinate with you to schedule a delivery time, and if you’re out of state we’ll contact you to go over some shipping details.

-If you’re ordering just a few pieces, we can parcel it up and ship it directly to you via FedEx.
+If you’re ordering just a few pieces, we can parcel it up and ship it directly to you via FedEx or UPS.
 Most orders are more than a few pieces, though, so we package it carefully on a pallet to prevent damage in transit.

 For orders being delivered in the Denver metro area, we use a courier service to schedule delivery of the pallet to a ground level location, like your garage.
-Shipping costs for local deliveries are around $150-$200 per order.
+Shipping costs for local deliveries range between $160-$240 per order.

 Your fronts have been delivered!
 Please inspect your pallet for any damage that may have occurred during transit.
 Damage is rare, but when it happens, you should hold onto your shipping materials.
 We’ll need to know about any damage right away (within three business days) to get a warranty claim started for you.
 Once you send us a list and photos of the damaged parts (and packaging), we’ll replace your damaged parts as quickly as possible.

-All our doors and drawers come pre-drilled for IKEA hardware, so you can install them using IKEA’s directions.
+All our doors and drawers come pre-drilled for IKEA® hardware, so you can install them using their directions.
 Our panels come oversized to allow for scribing, and our fillers will need to be cut so they can be installed flush with the cabinet faces.
-We have found the easiest way to install our toe kicks is with a small IKEA hack.
-Talk to your installer to see if they have a preferred method for attaching non-IKEA toe kicks to IKEA feet.
+We have found the easiest way to install our toe kicks is with a small IKEA® hack.
+Talk to your installer to see if they have a preferred method for attaching non-IKEA® toe kicks to IKEA® feet.